-A debriefing is available to any entity that submitted a proposal in response to this solicitation and was not successful in receiving an award.
+A debriefing is available to any entity that submitted an application in response to this application but was not successful in receiving an award.
 Applicants will be accorded fair and equal treatment with respect to an opportunity for a debriefing.
 A debriefing shall be requested in writing by the unsuccessful Applicant within 15 calendar days of being notified in writing by DCJS that the Application was not selected for an award.